 There are many options here:

-- If you wish to use an image that's not in the attachments list (for example, one attached elsewhere on MDN, or uploaded during a previous edit session), you can enter its URL in this field.
+- If you wish to use an image that's not in the attachments list (for example, one attached elsewhere on MDN, or uploaded during a previous editing session), you can enter its URL in this field.

 - Alternative text